MurrayIII/UnicodeMathML/playground/help.md

 This enables you to paste built-up math equations into Word and other apps that interpret "plain-text" MathML as MathML rather than as plain text.
 Note: math autobuildup works with native MathML rendering; if MathJax is active, only Ctrl+c works.

-Currently arrow-key navigation needs work and there are other glitches.
 The implementation uses JavaScript to manipulate the MathML in the browser DOM.

 ## TeX macros